dqmpb/Side-Channel-Leakage-Detector/README.md

 You can either clone the repository or directly download the necessary files from GitHub:

- - *Clone the repository*:
+ Clone the repository:

       git clone https://github.com/dqmpb/Side-Channel-Leakage-Detector.git

       cd Side-Channel-Leakage-Detector

- - *Or download the leakage_analyser.py and requirements.txt files directly from the GitHub repository.*
+ *Or download the leakage_analyser.py and requirements.txt files directly from the GitHub repository.*

 **Step 2: Install Dependencies (Optional: Create a Virtual Environment)**